Skip to content

 max_lag: int = 1,

-predefined_regressors: Union[np.ndarray, None] = None,
+predefined_regressors: Optional[np.ndarray] = None,

 ):

-return self.fit(data, max_lag, predefined_regressors)
+return self.fit(data, max_lag, ylag, xlag, model_type, predefined_regressors)

-fit(data, max_lag=1, predefined_regressors=None)
+fit(data, max_lag=1, ylag=1, xlag=1, model_type='NARMAX', predefined_regressors=None)

 Build the Polynomial information matrix.